guardian/commercial/README.md

 To test the bundle on CODE, create a PR, add the `[beta] @guardian/commercial` label, this will release a beta version of the bundle to NPM, the exact version will be commented on your PR.

+In order to do this, first run: `yarn changeset add`, again, This will create a new changeset file in the `.changeset` directory.
+Commit this file with your PR.

+**Note**: Sometimes you might need to remove and re-add the label to trigger the beta version.

 On a branch on frontend you can update the version of the bundle to the beta version and deploy to CODE to test.